drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 #### Binding of MK-417 with CA Protein (5/5)

-Hydrogen bonds are formed between both enantiomers and the enzyme involving the amino acids Thr-199 and Thr-200.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/binding-mk-417-ca-protein-55-4dbeb876'><i class='fa fa-play' aria-hidden='true'></i></button>Hydrogen bonds are formed between both enantiomers and the enzyme involving the amino acids Thr-199 and Thr-200.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[enantiomers]: Enantiomers are pairs of stereoisomers that are mirror images of one other